Caladenia petrensis

-Caladenia petrensis, commonly known as the rock spider orchid is a plant in the orchid family Orchidaceae and is endemic to the south-west of Western Australia.
+Caladenia petrensis, commonly known as the rock spider orchid, is a species of plant in the orchid family Orchidaceae and is endemic to the south-west of Western Australia.
 It has a single erect, hairy leaf and up to three pale yellow flowers with drooping lateral sepals and petals.

 Description

 Caladenia petrensis is a terrestrial, perennial, deciduous, herb with an underground tuber.
 It is sometimes found as a solitary plant or otherwise in small clumps.
 It has a single erect, hairy leaf 60-110 mm long, 3-6 mm wide and blotched with reddish-purple near its base.
 Up to three flowers 90-150 mm long and 80-140 mm wide are borne on a spike 17-37 mm tall.
 The flowers are cream-coloured to pale yellow with dark red lines and blotches.
 The dorsal sepal is erect, 40-70 mm long, 2-3 mm wide and curves slightly forwards.
 The sepals and petals are linear to lance-shaped near their base, then suddenly narrow to a dark brown, thread-like tip covered with glandular hairs.
 The lateral sepals are 150-70 mm long, 3-4 mm wide and spread widely but with drooping tips.
 The petals are 50-60 mm long, 2-4 mm wide and arranged like the lateral sepals.
 The labellum is pale yellowish-white with red stripes, 12-15 mm long, 8-10 mm wide with forward-facing serrations on the sides.
 The tip of the labellum curves downwards and there are two rows of anvil-shaped calli along its centre.
 Flowering occurs from late July to September.